-2.2 Basic Operation
+2.1 Basic Operation

 Figure 2a details the architecture of the DIVA checker.
 The DIVA core processor sends completed instructions in program order to the DIVA checker.
 With each instruction, it also sends the operands (inputs) and result (output) values as computed by the DIVA core processor.
 The checker verifies the instruction result using two parallel and independent verification pipelines.
-The computation pipeline verifies the integrity of all core processor computation and control.
-The communication pipeline ensures that register and memory communication between core processor instructions occurred without error.
+The CHKcomp pipeline verifies the integrity of all core processor functional unit computation.
+The CHKcomm pipeline ensures that register and memory communication between core processor instructions occurred without error.
 If both pipelines report correct operations (and no earlier instruction declared an error), the core computation succeeded with the correct inputs.
 Hence, the instruction result is correct and it can be safely retired to architected storage in the commit stage (CT) of the pipeline.
-In the event forward progress is lost in the core (e.g., due to a deadlock or livelock), the watchdog timer will expire and restart the checker pipeline with the next instruction.

-Computation Pipeline The computation pipeline verifies the integrity of all functional unit computation.
-In the EX' stage of the computation pipeline, the result of the instruction is re-computed.
+CHKcomp Pipeline The CHKcomp pipeline verifies the integrity of all functional unit computation.
+In the EX' stage of the CHKcomp pipeline, the result of the instruction is re-computed.
 In the CMP stage, the re-computed result is compared to the functional unit result delivered by the core processor.
-If the two results differ, the DIVA checker raises an exception which will correct the errant core result with the value computed in the EX' stage.
-Control is also checked in this pipeline.
-Branches compute their actual target addresses, and compare this to the predicted address from the core (the result of the branch) - if they do not match, an exception is declared to fix program control.
+If the two results differ, the DIVA checker raises a CHKcomp exception which will correct the errant core result with the value computed in the EX' stage.

-Because instructions are delivered by the DIVA core to the computation pipeline with pre-computed inputs and outputs, there are no inter-instruction dependencies to slow pipeline progress.
-For example, if a long latency divide enters the checker followed by a dependent add, the dependent operation may start in same cycle (before completion of the divide) using the inputs values supplied by the core.
-As long as instructions are checked in program order, any incorrect input predictions will be detected and corrected.
-Core input value predictions create a tremendous amount of ILP, as a result, checker bypass datapaths are not required and pipeline control logic is trivial.
-The resulting checker pipeline is both simple and fast.
+Because instructions are delivered by the DIVA core to the CHKcomp pipeline with pre-computed inputs and outputs, there are no inter-instruction dependencies to slow pipeline progress.
+In addition, bypass datapaths are not required, and pipeline control logic is trivial, making the CHKcomp pipeline simple and fast.

-It may seem redundant to execute the instruction twice: once in the functional unit and again in the computation pipeline, however, there is good reason for this approach.
-First, the implementation of the computation pipeline can take advantage of a simpler algorithm to reduce functional unit verification costs.
-Second, it can be implemented with large transistors (that carry ample charge) and large timing and voltage margins, making it resistant to natural radiation interference and noise-related faults.

-Communication Pipeline Figure 2b details operation of the communication pipeline for each instruction class.
+It may seem redundant to execute the instruction twice: once in the functional unit and again in the CHKcomp pipeline, however, there is good reason for this approach.
+First, the implementation of the CHKcomp pipeline can take advantage of a simpler algorithm to reduce functional unit verification costs.
+Second, the CHKcomp pipeline can be implemented with large transistors (that carry ample charge) and large timing and voltage margins, making it resistant to natural radiation interference and noise-related faults.
+CHKcomm Pipeline Figure 2b details operation of the CHKcomm pipeline for each instruction class.
 For the purpose of demonstration, it is assumed that the underlying architecture is a simple load/store instruction set (although this is not required).
 In addition, load and store operations are decomposed into two sub-operations: an address generation operation (AGEN) which adds a register and constant to produce an effective address, and a corresponding load (LD) or store (ST) primitive that accepts the effective address.
-This decomposition simplifies the mapping of load and store operations onto the communication pipeline.
+This decomposition simplifies the mapping of load and store operations onto the CHKcomm pipeline.